genderkit/genderkit/_articles/oestrogen.md

 Oestrogen is commonly available in oral (pill or tablet) form, transdermal patches (patches that are stuck to the skin), gels applied to the skin, and as depot injections or implants {% cite seal2017 -l 237 %}.

 There are several different variants of oestrogen available.
-In the UK, oestrodiol valerate or oestrodiol hemihydrate are normally used, but cypionate or bezoate are also available and have a longer lasting effect.
+In the UK, oestradiol valerate or oestradiol hemihydrate are normally used, but cypionate or bezoate are also available and have a longer lasting effect.
 In the past, ethinylestradiol and conjugated equine oestrogens were used, but these are now avoided because they have a much higher risk of blood clots {% cite toorians2003venous %} and are not detectable in normal blood tests.

 {% include hrt-funding type="feminising" %}